 Yes, Penn State Hillel sends several buses of students to Israel over Winter and Summer breaks in a partnership with Birthright Israel.
 This is a FREE 10 day trip where you will learn and experience Israel as a Penn State Community.
 To learn more or register to join a trip click here.

 How is Hillel connected to the University community?

-Although Penn State Hillel is a private not-for-profit organization (501-c3) and is fully accredited by Hillel International, we are an integral part of the larger Penn State community.
+Although Penn State Hillel is a 501(c)(3) nonprofit organization and is fully accredited by Hillel International, we are an integral part of the larger Penn State community.
 Our dynamic programs reach many students, not just from the Jewish community.
-In fact, we often co-sponsor events with other campus groups.
+In fact, we regularly co-sponsor events with other student organizations.
 Our students are frequently active in other campus organizations, and Hillel as an organization has a role in other campus organizations.
-For example, Hillel has a fundraising team to support Penn State’s Dance Marathon, the largest student-run philanthropy in the world.
 In turn, Penn State is very supportive of Hillel and our mission to provide a welcoming atmosphere for Jewish students, faculty, and staff.

 Is there kosher dining on campus?

 Yes, the kosher kitchen, named Pure, is the first certified-kosher kitchen and dining facility at the University.
 Pure is located at the recently renovated East Food District at Findlay Commons.
 In addition to offering kosher food options, which meet Jewish dietary principles, Pure is also an allergy-friendly station with no dairy, eggs, fish, shellfish, peanuts, tree nuts, soy, wheat, gluten and sesame on the menu.